terramate-io/terramate/docs/cli/code-generation/generate-hcl.md

 ## The `generate_hcl` block

 HCL code generation is done using `generate_hcl` blocks in Terramate configuration files.
-References to Terramate globals and metadata are evaluated, but any other reference is just transported to the generated code (partial evaluation).
+References to Terramate globals and metadata are evaluated, but any other reference is just transported to the generated code (For details, please see [partial evaluation](./index.md#partial-evaluation)).

 ```hcl
 # example.tm.hcl